zaccharieramzi/tf-mwcnn/README.md

 We provide the 2 defaults and the ways to implement both slightly different architectures.

-The Figures defining the implementations are:
-- 3. in the conference paper.
+The Figures defining the implementations are 3. in each paper.
-- 3. in the journal paper.

 Some of these differences are acknowledged in the journal paper:
 > Compared to our previous work [24], we have made several improvements such as: